State of Nebraska Administrative Services

 Effective 11/01/2019, Roadside Assistance for DAS-TSB fleet vehicles will be provided through the Nebraska State Patrol (NSP) Dispatch Office.
 Once contacted, NSP will notify a vendor in the area to assist with the vehicle related emergency during non-business hours, weekends, and/or holidays.

 In the event a driver of a TSB vehicle requires assistance due to a mechanical breakdown or failure, the following options are available:

-- If it is after regular business hours, on a weekend or holiday call Voyager Fleet Rescue at 1-800-934-6521.
-The caller will be asked for the location of the vehicle and the following account number: 8503958-000.
-Please notify TSB by the next business day.
+- If it is after regular business hours, on a weekend or holiday call Nebraska State Patrol (NSP) Dispatch Office at 402-479-4921.
+The caller will be asked for the location of the vehicle and the vehicle’s license number.
+Please notify the TSB Service Center by the next business day.